 The Board also receives documents on matters requiring its consideration prior to and in advance of each meeting and for circular resolutions.
+Where appropriate or necessary, the relevant Board committee will also be asked to review and provide its recommendations to the Board.
 The Board papers and papers accompanying circular resolutions are required to be comprehensive and encompass both quantitative and qualitative factors so that informed decisions can be made.
 All proceedings of Board and Board Committee meetings are minuted and signed by the respective Chairmen of the meetings.

-During the financial year ended 31 December 2016 the number of meetings held by the Board and its committees and the details of attendance are as follows:
+During the financial year ended 31 December 2017 the number of meetings held by the Board and the Board committees and the details of attendance are as follows:

 Board of Directors Audit Committee Remuneration Committee Nominating Committee

-Name of directors No. of meetings held No. of meetings attended
+Name of Directors No. of Meetings held No. of Meetings attended

 Tam Jo Tak, Dominic 4 4 - - - - - -

-Chiu Hau Shun, Simon 4 4 4 (a) 4 (a) 1 (a)) (a)] (a)] (a)
+Chiu Hau Shun, Simon 4 4 4 ^(a) 4 ^(a)] (a)] (a)] (a)] (a)

 Li Hin Lun, Alan 4 4 - - - - - -

 Cheung Hok Fung, Alexander 4 4 4 4 1 1 1 1

-Chia Seng Hee, Jack 4 4 4 4 1 1 1 1
+Chia Seng Hee Jack 4 4 4 4 1 1 1 1

 Ning Li 4 4 4 4 1 1 1 1

-(a) Attended the meetings as an invitee
+(a) Attended the meeting as an invitee